 What do we need to do?
-A whole of government approach based on collaboration and rights to end over-representation
+A Whole of Government Approach Based on Collaboration and Rights to End Over-Representation

-SJY4P has identified nine (9) whole of government system asks, and forty (40) systems asks within six (6) individual government portfolio areas required to end the over-representation of First Nations children and young people; multicultural children and young people; children living in residential care; 18-25 year olds; and girls and young women with complex needs.
+SJY4P has identified nine (9) whole of government system asks, and forty (40) systems asks within six (6) individual government portfolio areas required to end the over-representation of First Nations children and young people; multicultural children and young people; children living in residential care; girls and young women with complex needs; and 18-25 year olds.

-Our asks are based on expert reports and recommendations, research, and our collective practice and practical experience working with young people, their families and their communities.
-The common problems we have identified across a range of domains include:
+Our asks are based on expert reports and recommendations, research and our collective practice and practical experience working with young people, their families' and their communities'.
+The common problems we have identified across all these domains include:

-- Attitudes and biases (conscious and unconscious) held by decision-makers that affect the use of their discretion: - Competitive, short-term grant cycles and funding insecurity for programs and services (which stifle long-term initiatives); - Lack of a shared focus on ending over-representation and measuring the impact of programs and services targeting the five cohorts and consistent data collection; and, - The bulk of the resource allocation tied up at the acute end of the service systems and not prevention e.g., law enforcement, emergency department hospital admissions, statutory child protection intervention and child removal and incarceration.
+- Attitudes and biases (conscious and unconscious) held by decision-makers that affect the use of their discretion; - Competitive, short-term grant cycles and funding insecurity for programs and services (which stifle long-term initiatives); - Lack of a shared focus on ending over-representation and measuring the impact of programs and services targeting the five cohorts and consistent data collection; and, - The bulk of the resource allocation tied up at the acute end of the service systems and not prevention e.g., law enforcement, emergency department hospital admissions, statutory child protection intervention and child removal and incarceration.

-Policy and law reform decisions made in response to a single incident and/or intense media attention (as opposed to a clear evidence-base) also exacerbate the problem.
+Policy and law reform decisions made in response to a single incident and/or intense media attention (as opposed to are clear evidence-base) exacerbate the problem.

-Our criminal justice system and intersecting systems require coordination, collaboration, trust and common understanding of cultural, gender and trauma-informed practice.
+Our criminal justice system and intersecting systems require coordination, collaboration, trust and common understanding of cultural, gender and trauma-informed practice across the services that engage and support children and young people.
 Community-led and collective structures and strategies are key, so too are shared goals about what best practice looks like.
-This transformation requires services to work differently and collectively, collaborating as a first step, rather than as an afterthought.
+This transformation requires services to work differently and collectively, collaborating as a first step, rather than an afterthought.
 It also involves funders providing the structures and support for services to work in this different way.
-This requires an acknowledgement upfront that the status guo is perpetuating over-representation, not addressing it.
+This requires an acknowledgement upfront that the status quo is perpetuating over-representation, not addressing it.